joshling1919/taughtspring-og/README.md

 ###Search
 There are currently two ways for users to search for lessons.
 The first is through the search bar, which matches based on lesson titles and subjects.
 The second is through the subject dropdown, which filters based on subject and grade level.

+##Moving Forward

+Because this application was built in a little less than two weeks, there are still some key features to improve on, including:

+###Pagination of lessons index
+Currently, the home page grabs every single existing lesson.
+As more lessons continue to be added to the site, pagination would help enhance the performance, while maintaining clean organization.

+###Ability to comment on lessons and follow other users
+This would be useful in helping to promote a community of collaborators.

+###Auto Saving Lesson Drafts
+Since the lesson does not send anything to the back end until it is complete, any accidental clicks on the back button could cost the teacher hours of work.